dvassallo/sillyface-games/README.md

    git push origin main
    ```

-4. **Wait for the action to complete** (first deploy takes ~2-3 minutes for server setup, subsequent deploys are ~10 seconds)
+4. **Wait for the action to complete** (first deploy takes ~2-3 minutes for server setup)

 5. **Visit your app**: `https://myapp.yourdomain.com`

 On the first push, the workflow automatically:
 - Detects the server isn't set up yet
 - Installs Nginx and Certbot
-- Obtains a wildcard SSL certificate
 - Configures everything
+- Issues SSL certificates for each app
 - Deploys your apps

-Subsequent pushes skip setup and just deploy.
+Subsequent pushes deploy quickly (~30 seconds, plus ~10 seconds per new app for SSL).

 ## Usage